Dear readers of ADxS.org, please forgive the disruption.

 • Animals with low oxytocin receptor density in the nucleus accumbens

-• Strong cuddle time preference for partner even with neonatal neglect
+• Strong cuddle time preference for partners even with neonatal neglect

-Blockade of the oxytocin receptor in the mPFC or nucleus accumbens (but not in the adjacent caudate nucleus or putamen) prevented the formation of a partner bond.6
+Blockade of the oxytocin receptor in the mPFC or in the nucleus accumbens (but not in the neighboring caudate nucleus or putamen) prevented the formation of a partner bond.6

 6.3.
 Other genes that correlate with resilience